 Name Independent director Supplementary remarks on conforming items Reason for election Kimikazu Nomi 0 Mr. Nomi was designated as an independent director because he was deemed as not likely to cause any conflicts of interest with ordinary shareholders given that he had no special interest relationship with the Company and did not breach the independence criteria stipulated by the Tokyo Stock Exchange, Inc. Mr. Nomi previously provided financial services at Norinchukin Bank and Aozora Bank.
 Moreover, at Innovation Network Corporation of Japan (INCJ), Mr. Nomi fostered new businesses through investing activities and engaged in operations to assist companies in carrying out self-reforms.
-We think Mr. Nomi's extensive knowledge and insights will contribute to strengthening our governance through the Company's Board of Directors and Audit & Supervisory Committee.
+We think Mr. Nomi's extensive experience and knowledge will contribute to strengthening our governance through the Company's Board of Directors and Audit & Supervisory Committee.

-Yukiko Omura 0 Ms. Omura was designated as an Ms. Omura was previously widely independent director because she was engaged in financial services and deemed as not likely to cause any corporate management at a conflicts of interest with ordinary non-Japanese financial institution, the shareholders given that she had no World Bank Group and the special interest relationship with the International Fund for Agricultural Company and did not breach the Development.
-Ms. Omura has independence criteria stipulated by the extensive international experience and Tokyo Stock Exchange, Inc. excellent insights into foods, so we think she will contribute to strengthening our governance through the Company's Board of Directors and Audit & Supervisory Committee.
+and excellent knowledge of foods, so we think she will contribute to strengthening our governance through the Company's Board of deemed as not likely to cause any conflicts of interest with ordinary shareholders given that she had no special interest relationship with the Company and did not breach the independence criteria stipulated by the Tokyo Stock Exchange, Inc. strengthening our governance strengthening our governance strengthening our governance through the Company's Board of